Some application of Grunsky coefficients in the theory of univalent functions: Abstract

 \section{Abstract}

 Let function $f$ be normalized, analytic and univalent in the unit disk $\D=\{z:|z|<1\}$ and $f(z)=z+\sum_{n=2}^{\infty} a_n z^n$.
-Using a method based on Grusky coefficients we study several problems over that class of univalent functions: upper bound of the third logarithmic coefficient, upper bound of the coefficient difference $|a_4|-|a_3|$, the special case of the generalised Zalcman conjecture $|a_2a_3-a_4|$ and upper bounds of the second and the third Hankel determinant.
-Obtained results improve the previous ones.
+Using a method based on Grusky coefficients we study several problems over that class of univalent functions: upper bounds of the special case of the generalised Zalcman conjecture $|a_2a_3-a_4|$, of the third logarithmic coefficient, and of the second Hankel determinant for the logarithmic coefficients.